mras0/mjs/doc/es5/es5.md

 Annex D, E and F contain lists of the necessary changes.

 ## TODO
-- Annex C Strict Mode
+- Annex C Strict Mode (Changes need to be done at parser level to support emitting SyntaxError in various places)
 - `get` / `set`
 - Annex E: 15.3.4.3,4: Change in handling of `null`/`undefined` when passed to `apply/call` (Note: most e.g. Object.prototype functions have been changed to call `ToObject` on the this argument, need to retest many functions...)
-- JSON.parse

 ## Done:
 - 11.1.5: Object Initialiser: Allow trailing comma and reserved words as keys